plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 A different approach could be to keep two mpv instances open the entire time and alternate between them, instead of opening a new instance each time.
 We would need a way to know when a video ended.

 More problems (inexhaustive):
 1. In a bilibili playlist if there are files that have Ps in them, reverse reverses the order of them as well.
 On the site when you reverse playlist this doesn't happen.
 It could be worked around if you have cache by reversing the order of P sequences in the cache [see next subsection where I wrote a function to do this].
-The index will also be off compared to on the site, because each P is its on video on its own line.
+The index will also be off compared to on the site, because each P is its own video on its own line.
 On mpv proper when you load a bilibili playlist it does seem to take account of it, `playlist-play-index` with the same index minus 1 takes you to the right video.
 2. `unhide_alt` does not robustly get the window and fails to unhide if you have several gaplessmpv instances
 3. New instances open in current workspace, ideally should open in the same location as the original instance.
 If you want to dump them all to a particular workspace, you can add that to the mpvalt rule.